 These prominent source-identifying elements – and the goodwill associated with them – are what draw in countless amounts of consumers and get them to pay thousands of dollars for these bags, as opposed to say, a fraction of that for one of the many Rebecca Minkoff or Michael Kors lookalikes up for offer.
 If we consider the emphasis on the branding of these bags, it is easy to discern exactly what fashion brands in the upper echelon of the industry are – and maybe better yet, are not – in the business of selling: fashion is not really in the business of selling fashion.

 Instead, fashion brands – the big, well-established, world-famous ones, at least – are more realistically in the business of selling their trademarks.
-It is these names and logos, and the marketing-driven, values-centric messages associated with them, after all, that tend to distinguish what might otherwise be categorized as mere garments and accessories – products that are defined by their function, their ability to cover one’s body and enable their carrier to easily tote his/her keys, cell phone wallet, etc. – from fashion.
+It is these names and logos, and the marketing-driven, “luxury”-centric messages associated with them, after all, that tend to distinguish what might otherwise be categorized as mere garments and accessories (i.e., products that are defined by their function, their ability to cover one’s body and enable their carrier to easily tote his/her keys, cell phone wallet, etc.) from high fashion and/or luxury goods.

-While there are points to be made in at least some cases about the level of quality, and attention to detail and craftsmanship, and the consumer experience elements associated with high fashion or luxury goods, a non-negligible amount of this can be attributed to storytelling, and what drives most consumer spending in terms of these products can be tied directly to the names and/or logos that are emblazoned upon them.
+While there are points to be made in at least some cases about the level of quality, and attention to detail and craftsmanship, and the consumer experience elements associated with high fashion and luxury goods, a non-negligible amount of this can be attributed to storytelling, and what drives most consumer spending in terms of these products can be tied directly to the names and/or logos that are emblazoned on them, and the meanings attached to those assets.

 As luxury business analyst Uché Okonkwo puts it, “Some common characteristics that consumers seek in luxury brands today include high perceived prestige … and their association with fashion and an affluent lifestyle.”
 These elements are conveyed by way of brands’ aesthetics of choice and their oft-very-elaborate marketing efforts.
 But they are also communicated to consumers directly with a name or logo – if brands’ creatives and business teams are doing their jobs in effectively positioning the brand.